Recommended Websites for Cancer Information

-FDA site contains information on research projects and product approval.
+This U.S. Food and Drug Administration (FDA) site contains information on research projects and product approval.
 Not all links are specific to cancer or oncology.

-No direct recommendation or sponsorship by MLA Cancer Section or MLA of these listed web resources is implied.
+No direct recommendation or sponsorship by MLA Cancer Librarians Caucus or MLA of these listed web resources is implied.
 The resources referenced here are intended to provide general information for you.
 Some resources will contain information that is the opinion of the author and is not necessarily that of your own healthcare providers.
 Please consult your healthcare provider for individual information on your specific condition.

 In developing this resource, the Cancer Librarians Section editors use and recommend MLA's User Guide to Finding and Evaluating Health Information on the Web.